In this document, you will learn how monthly active rows (MAR) are calculated, how to track your MAR, and how to optimize your usage.

 Other connector-specific system tables, such as

-FIVETRAN_FORMULA_HISTORY do not count towards MAR.
+FIVETRAN_FORMULA_HISTORY also count towards free MAR.
 You can choose if you want to sync them or not.

 Deletes in the sourcelink